hardie/arch-dedr-report/draft-arkko-arch-dedr-report.md

 The workshop also made some technical observations.
 One recent trend is that technology is moving up the stack, e.g., in the areas of services, transport protocol functionality, security, naming, and so on.
 This impacts how easy or hard changes are, and who is able to perform them.

 It was also noted that interoperability continues to be important, and we need to explore what new interfaces need standardisation — this will enable different deployment models & competition.
-Prime factor driving deployments is actual needs; we cannot force anything to others but can provide solutions for those that need them.
+The prime factor driving deployments is actual needs; we cannot force anything on others but can provide solutions for those that need them.
 Needs and actions may fall on different parties.

-The workshop also considered the balancing of user non-involvement and transparency and choice, relevant threats such as communicating with malicious endpoints, the role and willigness of browsers in increasing the ability to defending the users’ privacy, and concerns around centralised control or data storage points
+The workshop also considered the balancing of user non-involvement and transparency of choice, relevant threats such as communicating with malicious endpoints, the role and willigness of browsers in increasing the ability to defending the users’ privacy, and concerns around centralised control or data storage points

 The workshop also discussed specific issues around routing, denial-of-service attacks, IOT systems, role of device manufacturers, the DNS, and regulatory reactions and their possible consequences.

 ## Actions

-The prime conclusion from the workshop was that the topic is not completed in the workshop.
+The prime conclusion from the workshop was that the topic was not completed in the workshop.
 Much more work is needed.
 The best way for ietf to do things is through standards.
 The IETF should focus on the parts that it is responsible for, and be available as an expert on other discussions.

 The documents/outputs and actions described in the following were deemed relevant by the participants.